Skip to main content

 This battery storage project is essential to support the renewable projects we have planned in Southern Queensland.
 The project is also part of the transition of the Tarong Power Station into a Clean Energy Hub by 2035.

-The Southern BESS comprises of 164 lithium-ion Tesla Megapacks and will be able to store and discharge 300MW of energy.
+The Tarong BESS comprises of 164 lithium-ion Tesla Megapacks and will be able to store and discharge 300MW of energy.

 The BESS will be charged during high renewable energy generation, and discharged back to the grid during peak demand, or to maintain grid stability.
 The BESS can charge and discharge electricity several times a day and can respond within fractions of a second.
-This project is due to start operations in late 2024.
+The Tarong BESS is scheduled to be operational by mid-2025.

 TBESS aerial view